konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ cd unix_course_files

 There should be some files waiting for you.
-To read the content with the possibility to scroll around we need a pager program.
-Most Unix systems offer the programs `more` and `less`.
+To read the content with the possibility to scroll around we need a so called pager program.
+Most Unix systems offer the programs `more` and `less` which have very similar functionalities ("more or less are more or less the same").
 We will use the later one here.
 Let's open the file "origin_of_species.txt"

     $ less origin_of_species.txt

-The file contains Charles Darwin *Origin of species*.
-You can scroll up and down line wise using arrow key or page wise using the page-up/page-down keys.
+The file contains Charles Darwin's *Origin of species* in plain text.
+You can scroll up and down line wise using arrow keys or page wise using the page-up/page-down keys.
 To quit use the key `q`.
-The pager programs represent an interactive program but sometimes you just want to have the content of a file given to you.
+With pager programs you can read file content interactively but sometimes you just want to have the content of a file given to you (i.e. the standard output).
 The command `cat` (*concatenate*) does that for one or more files.
 Let us use it to see what is in the example file `two_lines.txt`.
 Assuming you are in the folder `unix_course_files/` you can call

     $ cat two_lines.txt